PF2-pasteur-fr/SARTools/README.md

 How to install SARTools?
 ------------------------

 In addition to the SARTools package itself, the workflow requires the installation of several packages: DESeq2, edgeR, genefilter, xtable and knitr (all available online, see the dedicated webpages).
-This current version of SARTools has been developed under R 3.1.2 and with DESeq2 1.6.3, edgeR 3.8.5, genefilter 1.48.1 and knitr 1.7.
-As a DESeq2 or edgeR update might make the workflow unusable due to modifications on the statistical models, care is recommended when updating these packages.
+SARTools needs R version 3.1.0 or higher, DESeq2 1.6.0 or higher and edgeR 3.8.5 or higher: old versions of DESeq2 or edgeR may be incompatible with SARTools.

 To install the SARTools package from GitHub, open a R session and:
 - install DESeq2, edgeR and genefilter with `source("http://bioconductor.org/biocLite.R")` and `biocLite(c("DESeq2", "edgeR", "genefilter"))` (if not installed yet)